galaxyproject/ansible-galaxy-os/README.md

 Requirements
 ------------
-The role has been developed and tested on Ubuntu 14.04.
+The role has been developed and tested on Ubuntu 14.04 and Debian 8.
 It requires `sudo` access.

 Dependencies
 ------------